axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 date: 2024-03-29 14:13:12 +0200
 ---
 ^
-*Here are some notes I've taken after reading A Splendid Exchange by William Bernstein, a superbly written book on the history of trade.*
+*Here are some notes I've taken after reading "A Splendid Exchange" by William Bernstein, a superbly written book on the history of trade.*
 ^
 # Nothing new under the sun / Many different suns
 * **Things are as they were / History repeats itself.** Things have always been the same: merchandising, "luxury-loving women", entrepreneurs, corruption, globalization, interdependence (as early as the Stone Age).
 Our current world runs on the same underpinnings as past worlds.